Light, fluffy, and super easy homemade Chocolate chip Pancakes are the most delicious breakfast treat. The perfect recipe for a weekend breakfast.

 - Chocolate Chips – I used mini chocolate chips, but you can use regular.

-THE FORMULA FOR SUBSTITUTING SELF-RISING FLOUR FOR ALL-PURPOSE FLOUR
+THE FORMULA FOR SUBSTITUTING SELF-RISING FLOUR FOR

 For every cup of self –rising flour called for in your recipe, measure out 1 level cup all–purpose flour.
 Add 1 and 1/2 teaspoons baking powder and 1/4 teaspoon salt.
 Whisk to combine.